 When the time does come for me to move on and further my own professional development, it will be done with a heavy heart, because I am passionate about Brighton Hill, its staff and its students."

-Head of Year 10 and Year 11
+Acting Assistant Headteacher and Head of Year 11

 "For me, Brighton Hill Community School is like a second home.
 The staff are friendly and welcoming, with everyone smiling at you and saying good morning.
 After only a few weeks here, I felt part of the team.
 Training through the Basingstoke SCITT, I was lucky enough to do my main placement here, which was followed up by my securing a job in December of that year.
 Since then, I feel I have developed my skills, through the help and encouragement of my department, as well as other members of staff in the school.
 As a result, I am currently thoroughly enjoying my statutory induction year - which could have been an incredibly stressful year, and without the excellent support I receive, I would definitely be finding the whole thing a whole lot trickier!

 Having now worked here for over a year, I know I have a good relationship with the students, and those that I do not teach, are respectful and friendly around the school.
 I am proud to work at Brighton Hill, and feel like a valued member of the team, something I know will continue for the rest of my time here."

 Teacher of English and Head of Year 8

 "I have been teaching at Brighton Hill Community School since 2007, when I arrived fresh from New Zealand.
 Having been here for 9 years, I have seen the school go through a lot of change.
 However, there is one thing that has always stayed the same - our wonderful students.
 We are all so privileged to work with such remarkable young people and I am genuinely proud to be a part of this school community.